syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 N> The default marker icon position for VerticalAlignment and HorizontalAlignment is Center.

-N> Alignment support provided to custom markers also.

 ## Events

 The `MarkerSelected` event is fired when a marker is selected.
 The `CustomView` and `MapMarker` will be passed to `MarkerSelectedEventArgs`.